 Nevertheless, the real party starts on the 8th day of the feast, and during the next 8 days hundreds of people take to the streets.
 Huge parades with as many as 300 people, all dressed up in outfits of devils and demons, will fill the city with music and magic.
 There is another competition between the neighborhoods of the city who organize these parades and perform in the last 8 days of the feast.
 The prize goes to the parade with the best outfits and performance.
 The outfits include heavy masks and dresses with mirrors and jewels.
 Most of it has been prepared especially for the feast.

-The celebrations end on the 18th, but only until the next year when the people of Puno will again go to the streets to dance in honour of their patron, the Virgen de la Candelaria.
+The celebrations end on the 18th, but only until the next year.
+Then, the people of Puno will again go to the streets to dance in honour of their patron in this interesting Peru festival, Virgen de la Candelaria.

 Carnaval – begins 40 days before Easter Sunday